 It´s also a great time to check your weight, and BMI to see if you need to lose/gain weight before conceiving.

 Tell your doctor if you smoke, drink or do other drugs, as they can help you with counseling, treatment, and other support services.

 While it may not be the most fun thing to visit your dentist, It´s important to schedule a visit before you get pregnant.
 Good oral health is linked to your overall health after all!
-And although limited, research has shown a connection between gum disease and preterm birth and low birth weight.

 It´s also the time to schedule any special treatments, or x-rays needed as you should try to avoid x-rays while pregnant.